Macron (diacritic): Medicine

 Note, however, that abbreviations involving the letter h take their macron halfway up the ascending line rather than at the normal height for unicode macrons and overlines: ħ.
 This is separately encoded in Unicode with the symbols using bar diacritics and appears shorter than other macrons in many fonts.

 Mathematics and science

-The overline is a typographical symbol similar to the macron, used in a number of ways in mathematics and science.
+The overline is a typographical symbol visually similar to the macron, used in a number of ways in mathematics and science.
 For example, it is used to represent complex conjugation:

 and to represent a line segment in geometry (e.g., $\overline{AB}$), sample means in statistics (e.g., $\overline{X}$) and negations in logic.
 It is also used in Hermann–Mauguin notation.

 Music

 In music, the tenuto marking resembles the macron.

 The macron is also used in German lute tablature to distinguish repeating alphabetic characters.

 Letters with macron

 Technical notes

-The Unicode Standard encodes combining and precomposed macron characters:
+The Unicode Standard encodes two free-standing ("spacing") characters for backwards compatibility, 13 precomposed characters with macron alone, a number of other precomposed characters that have a macron and another diacritic, and two combining diacritic forms that may be used with arbitrary base characters to create further glyphs.